icons8/lunacy-docs/docs/tools.md

 To exit the Pencil, press `Esc` or click the Select tool.
 When you exit the Pencil, Lunacy selects the latest path that you've added.

-### Editing shapes drawn with the Pencil
+### Editing paths drawn with the Pencil

 Lunacy automatically smooths the paths that you create.
-But you can also edit pencil-drawn paths like all other vector shapes: add, delete and move points, bend segments, etc. To switch to the edit mode, select the required path and press `Enter` or click the **Edit object** button at the top bar.
+But you can also edit pencil-drawn paths like all other vector paths: add, delete and move points, bend segments, etc. To switch to the edit mode, select the required path and press `Enter` or click the **Edit object** button at the top bar.
 To exit the edit mode, press `Esc` or click anywhere on the canvas beyond the selected object, see the demo below.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/pencil-editplaceholder.png" height="auto"><source src="/public/tool-penciltool.mp4" type="video/mp4"></video>

 Finally, you can make use of such styling properties as borders, shadows, inner shadows and blurs.
-As for fills, you should remember that the Pencil always draws open shapes, even if they appear as closed.
+As for fills, you should remember that the Pencil always draws open paths, even if they appear as closed.
 You can try to apply fills but in many cases the result can be weird.
-If you need to close a shape, enable the object edit mode and click the **Close path** button which will appear in the Inspector.
+If you need to close a path, enable the object edit mode and click the **Close path** button which will appear in the Inspector.

 ## Image tool